i5hi/The.Treasure.Which.Is.Privacy/TheTreasureWhichIsPrivacy.md

 informative about the speaker than of the addressee or the subject of discussion.

-More often than not its underlying meaning should be rephrased to read "I am uneasy, maybe even afraid, around people that hide something".
+More often than not its underlying meaning should be rephrased to read `I am uneasy, maybe even afraid, around people that hide something`.
 As such it carries the implied request to anyone hearing it, that they shall stop covering and hiding things to relieve the speaker of his uneasiness.